joelparkerhenderson/git-commit-message/README.md

 How to write a great Git commit message:

-1. Begin the commit message with a short title that summarizes the change, followed by a blank line, then a more thorough description.
+1. Begin the commit message with a short title that summarizes the change.

-2. Start the title with an imperative: Add, Fix, Optimize, etc.
+2. Start the title with an imperative present active verb: Add, Fix, Optimize, etc.

-3. Keep the title short: up to 50 characters and no end period.
+3. Format the title: start with a capital word, use up to 50 characters, and end without a period.

+4. Optionally follow the title by a blank line, then a more thorough description.

-Title examples:
+## Title examples

+Title examples of good commit messages:

   * Add feature for foobar
   * Drop feature for foobar
-  * Fix bug when foobar is blank
+  * Fix bug when foobar is missing
-  * Bump version of foobar parsing library
+  * Bump version of foobar dependency
   * Make foobar integration script
   * Start foobar feature flag
   * Stop foobar feature flag